 Marshall Amplification Plc (“Marshall”) is making a voluntary statement relating to Section 54 of the Modern Slavery Act 2015 (“Act”).
-Our annual turnover in the financial year ending 31 December 2020 was under £36 million.
+Our annual turnover in the financial year ending 31 December 2021 was £36.4 million.

 Marshall opposes slavery and human trafficking in all forms.
 We are committed to having effective practices in place to safeguard against and combat any form of slavery or human trafficking.
 Although we are not required to make a statement under the Act, we are making this statement voluntarily to show our commitment to acting ethically and with integrity, and to set out the steps that we are taking to ensure that there is no slavery or human trafficking in any form anywhere in our business or in any of our supply chains.

-Marshall is a manufacturer of musical instruments (e.g. amplifiers, pedals), with its head office in the UK and offices and manufacturing sites in the UK, Hong Kong and Vietnam.
-Marshall manufactures, markets and sells its own products globally.
+Marshall is a manufacturer of Marshall musical instruments (e.g. amplifiers, pedals), with its head office in the UK and offices and manufacturing sites in the UK, Hong Kong and Vietnam.
+Marshall also has a Natal drums and percussion product range, which is manufactured in Taiwan and Thailand.
+Marshall manufactures, markets and sells these “core” products globally.

-Marshall has a range of licensed lifestyle products (e.g. speakers, headphones, apparel and accessories) which are manufactured, marketed and sold by third-party licensees who are based in and operate from various locations globally (e.g. Europe, North America and South East Asia).
+Marshall has a range of licensed Marshall lifestyle products (e.g. speakers, headphones, apparel, bags, fridges, beer and accessories) which are manufactured, marketed and sold by third-party licensees who are based in and operate from various locations globally (e.g. Europe, North America and South East Asia).

-Marshall engages various suppliers globally, including for the manufacture of its own products (e.g. raw materials, parts and components), the supply of licensed products (e.g. speakers, headphones, apparel and accessories), and various professional services (e.g. consultants, advisors and IT software).
+Marshall engages various suppliers globally, including for the manufacture of its own products (e.g. raw materials, parts and components), the supply of licensed products (e.g. speakers, headphones, apparel, bags, fridges, beer and accessories), and various professional services (e.g. consultants, advisors and IT software).
 Generally speaking, Marshall manages suppliers outside of Asia, whereas MAKH and/or MAV manage suppliers based in Asia.